kissjerryfan/kissjerryfan/README.md

 - 👀 I’m interested in network attack and defense, dns poisoning, sniffing and bug scanning.
 I'm really hoping that I could be a white hat one day so that I can use my skills to protect my friends and my families from network attack.

-- 🌱 I’m currently learning how to attack website and how to make port scanning
+- 🌱 I’m currently learning deep learning algorithms.

-- 💞️ I’m looking to collaborate on some projects which are about network attack and defence
+- 💞️ I’m looking to collaborate on some quantitative trading projects.

 - 📫 How to reach me ...
 You can reach me by sending an email to craker-fan@foxmail.com